-Threat category (1.2) Lack of cooperative management of shared populations and migratory species between countries ent of shared pop oulations and migrator y species betw veen countries Details of threats · Lack of regional coordination with reg ard to conservatio regard to conservation and management of shared populations and their habitats shared population ons and their habitats \cdot Lack of standardisation with regard to monitoring and reporting of shared populations monitoring and re eporting of shared popu lations Objectives Actions Responsible parties Collaborators Funding source Indicator Priority Start Dura- tion (1.2a) Effective regional coordination with regard to conservation and management of shared populations and their Determine whether regional/international agreements exist under which shark conservation and management platforms can be established DEA DAFF, EKZNW, Isimangaliso Wetland Park Authority, relevant national authorities DEA Identification of agreements Σ ^ 3 y. ج. ح habitats Use regional/international agreements or other means to set up platforms for shark conservation and management DEA NGOs, relevant tertiary institutions DEA Establishment of platforms Σ < 3 y.
+Threat category (1.2) Lack of cooperative management of shared populations and migratory species between countries ant of shared pop vulations and migrator ny species betw veen countries Details of threats · Lack of regional coordination with regard to conservation and management of shared populations and their habitats ard to conservatio in and management of shared populatic ons and their habitats · Lack of standardisation with regard to monitoring and re and to monitoring and reporting of shared populations lations Objectives Actions Responsible parties Collaborators Funding Indicator Palotte Start time Dura- (1.2a) Effective regional coordination with regard to conservation and management of shared populations and their Determine whether regional/international agreements exist under which shark conservation and management platforms can be established DEA DAFF, EKZNW, Isimangaliso Wetland Park Authority, relevant national authorities DEA Identification of agreements Σ <3y.
+5. y habitats Use regional/international agreements or other means to set up platforms for shark conservation and management DEA NGOs, relevant tertiary institutions DEA Establishment of platforms > × 3 y.
 5 y.
-Explore other opportunities for exchange of information relevant to shark conservation and management at a regional/international scale (e.g. through NGOs or academic institutions) DEA DAFF, EKZNW, Isimangaliso Wetland Park Authority, relevant national authorities in the region DEA Shared information documented Σ < 2 y.
-5 y.
-(1.2b) Assessments of the conservation status of shared populations at regional level Organise a regional workshop to assess conservation status of sharks DEA DAFF, relevant national authorities in the region, relevant research institutions DEA, regional agreements (e.g. BCC), international instruments (e.g. CMS) Conservation status of sharks at regional level assessed Σ ۸ 3 y. ۲. ج
+Explore other opportunities for exchange of information relevant to shark conservation and management at a regional/international scale (e.g. through NGOs or academic institutions) DEA DAFF, EKZNW, Isimangaliso Wetland Park Authority, relevant national authorities in the region DEA Shared information documented ≥ <2y.
+5 % (1.2b) Assessments of the conservation status of shared populations at regional level Organise a regional workshop to assess conservation status of sharks DEA DAFF, relevant national authorities in the region, relevant research institutions DEA, regional agreements (e.g. BCC), international instruments (e.g. CMS) Conservation status of sharks at regional level assessed Σ ۸ ع. پ ۲. ب